Dr-VR/cse120-unity-project/README.md

                     - https://forum.vive.com/forum/78-vive-eye-tracking-sdk/
                 - TobiiXR SDK (Note: Does not provide raw eye data, this is what is currently being used in the project)
                     - https://vr.tobii.com/sdk/
+    4. Running Project
+                - Headset must be connected to PC (hardware requirements on manufacturer’s website)
+                - There are different windows and different tabs you can add to help you create your scene/environment.
+                - Press play button at the top of the project in Unity.
+To stop/end scene press play again.
+    5. Understanding the Console outputs
+                - Currently the logs are outputting a normalized gaze data that comes from the ‘Handle2DEyes’ script from the TobiiXR SDK.
+We originally thought we could use this SDK to get the raw eye data, but this is not the case.
+This is why you will need to use the ViveSR SDK or another if you can find one.
+                - The convergence distance is the distance in meters of where the two eye’s gaze converges on screen, this turned out to not be so useful.
+                - Timestamp is the time in seconds from the start of the application.
+                - All of the above used the TobiiXR API which will not get the raw eye data.
+                - The eye_data.cs script was made towards the end of this project to start utilizing the ViveSR SDK.
+                        - To find out more about it, the Vive Community Forums were useful
+                        - Check the folder, SRanipal_SDK_1.1.0.1, for additional documentation on how to use the APIs and for more information.
+    6. Lastly, Good Luck and Have Fun!